 These beers are brewed with both terpenes and oils derived from hemp.
 Remember, most forms of hemp were legalized on the federal level in 2018.
-Cannabidoil then infuses the brew with a slight kick.
+Cannabidiol then infuses the brew with a slight kick.

 Many craft breweries are planning to launch CBD beers in a limited run and will continue the lines if they prove popular.
-That is, if the legalities don’t get in the way.
-After all, some CBD-infused beers were permitted before the 2018 legislation, then the DEA revoked its approval.
+That is if the legalities don’t get in the way.
+After all, some CBD-infused beers were permitted before the 2018 legislation; then, the DEA revoked its approval.

 4. Rosé Beers Stay in Demand

-It may have seemed like the “in” thing to make fun of last year, since every one was drinking it, but rosé beer is going to become an even bigger trend in 2021, and will become widely accepted.
+It may have seemed like the “in” thing to make fun of last year since everyone was drinking it, but rosé beer is going to become an even bigger trend in 2021 and will become widely accepted.

 The beer, inspired by the sweet, pink wine, is about to become a stalwart in the craft brewery community.
-It will give some variety to those that only enjoy hefes and some varieties will actually convince you that you downing a glass of pure vino.

 This is not just about turning macho beer pink.
 These wine-beer combos are fermented with grapes from the top vineyards in California.
 In other words, breweries are experimenting with notes of wine within a true beer.